Gatekeeper's lodge: History

-Originating from the gatehouses of medieval monasteries and manorhouses, gatekeeper's lodges became fashionable in the Georgian era along with landscape gardens.
+Estate lodges originated from the gatehouses of medieval monasteries and manor houses.
+Timothy Mowl and Brian Earnshaw, in their study Trumpet at a Distant Gate: The Lodge as Prelude to the Country House, cite the Porter's Lodge Tower at Denbigh Castle, and the lodge at New College, Oxford as antecedent examples.
+They became fashionable in the Georgian era along with landscape gardens.
 Initially these lodges were functional wooden buildings, intended to retain livestock and deter intruders, but during the 18th century, they developed into a visual statement, designed to give an initial impression of the landowner's wealth and taste.
+A notable mid-18th century example is the Worcester Lodge at Badminton House, Glouchestershire, designed in 1748 by William Kent for the Duke of Beaufort.
 British architect John Buonarotti Papworth, wrote that park gates and their associated lodges should be:

 Lodges were often designed to give a visitor a foretaste of the big house itself.
 Another British architect, Robert Lugar, advised:

+An example of such a Gothic Revival lodge is Eccleston Hill Lodge on the Eaton Hall estate in Cheshire, designed by John Douglas in 1881.
 Later in the 19th century, under the influence of Romanticism, lodges were sometimes built to resemble idealised country cottages.
-Gatekeeper's lodges were also built at the entrances to other enclosed spaces such as schools, parks and cemeteries.
+Gatekeeper's lodges were also built at the entrances to other enclosed spaces such as schools, public parks and cemeteries.

 The accommodation inside a lodge was generally rather small, sometimes consisting of only two rooms.
 The gatekeepers themselves were often retired servants, who besides being available to open the gates at any time, were required to keep the gateway and the surrounding grounds in order.
 Following the First World War, the huge number of staff required to run large houses and their grounds were no longer available and lodges began to be abandoned, even on those estates that escaped closure.
 However, lodges are now often preserved and larger examples can be converted into modern homes.
-A survey in Ireland completed in 2016 showed that of about 10,000 lodges identified from old maps, about forty percent had been demolished and a further thirty percent were in a ruinous state.
+A survey in Ireland completed in 2016 showed that of about 10,000 lodges identified from old maps, about forty per cent had been demolished and a further thirty per cent were in a ruinous state.